goobz22/goobs-frontend/README.md

 The following server actions are included in this release:

 - `src/actions/server/form/store/reusableStore.ts`: A reusable store for caching form data on the server.
-It provides a simple and efficient way to store and retrieve form data across requests.
-The store utilizes a JSON file storage mechanism for data persistence. - this needs testing to confirm usage in imported library

-- `src/actions/server/form/store/crypt.ts`: Encryption and decryption utilities for secure data storage.
-These utilities help protect sensitive data by encrypting it before storing and decrypting it when retrieving from the store.
-The encryption key and initialization vector (IV) are securely sourced from environment variables. - this needs testing to confirm usage in imported library
+This is a TypeScript redis alternative

 - `src/actions/server/form/getFormData.ts`: A server action for retrieving form data.